neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 ### 3.3.2 `RUN`

-A `RUN` message submits a new statement for execution, the result of which will be consumed by a subsequent message, such as `PULL_ALL`.
+A `RUN` message submits a new query for execution, the result of which will be consumed by a subsequent message, such as `PULL_ALL`.

 **PackStream Structure Signature:** `10`

 **Fields:**

-* statement::String
+* query::String
 * parameters::Map

 **Detail Messages:** 0